philipdelff/NMdata/README.md

 work in pharmacometrics remains technical, and this is a typical bottleneck for a pharmacometrician to contributing even more.

-Creating data sets - and if you use Nonmem, reading the results data - can be tedious, and mistakes can lead to hours of frustration.
+Preparing data sets - and if you use Nonmem, reading the results data - can be tedious, and mistakes can lead to hours of frustration.
 NMdata provides useful tools (including automated checks) for these trivial tasks.
-The aim is to automate the book keeping and allow more time for the actual analysis.
+The aim is to automate the book keeping and allow more time for actual modeling.

-A central design feature of NMdata is that all included tools require as little as possible about how the user works.
-Any functionality in the package can be used independently of the rest of the package, and NMdata is not intended to force you to change any habits or preferences.
+A central design feature of NMdata is that all included tools require as little as possible about how the user works. *Any functionality in the NMdata can be used independently of the rest of the package*, and NMdata is not intended to force you to change any habits or preferences.
 Instead, NMdata tries to fit in with how you (or your colleague who worked on the project before you) do things.